-Victims are not required to file complaints but are encouraged to do so.
-Regardless if sexual misconduct is reported, reasonable and available accommodations or protective measures are provided to victims upon request.
+Victims are not required to file complaints but are encouraged to do so. if sexual misconduct is reported, reasonable and available Regardless accommodations or protective measures are provided to victims upon request.
 Individuals may speak with a confidential resource by contacting HU's Counseling Center at 717-901-5100 ext.
-1727, by email at counseling@harrisburgu.edu, or by filing a formal, non-confidential complaint with Matthew Point, Director of Compliance & Title IX Coordinator, by calling 717-901-5100 ext.
-1769 or emailing compliance@harrisburgu.edu.
+1727, by email at counseling@harrisburgu.edu, or by filing a formal, non-confidential complaint with the Director of Compliance, by emailing compliance@harrisburgu.edu or the AVP of Student Services, at mmorgan@harrisburgu.edu.